The New Metal American Express Platinum Business Card Review

 Often the best sign up bonuses are available if you can have an existing American Express cardholder refer you.
 In which case, you might receive additional rewards points over and above the best public offer.
 The benefit to the referer is that they will generally receive 30,000 Reward Points.
 These referral benefits are regularly tweaked but there is often a benefit to receiving a referral as I believe it is American Express's way of rewarding you for them not having to pay a partner for marketing.
 Here is a link for existing cardholders to generate their own referral link.

 I have found the Platinum Charge Card to be exceptional.
-No other premium card even comes close - the service and benefits are brilliant, and the rate at which points are earned is significantly faster than on other cards.
+No other premium card even comes close - the service and benefits are brilliant.
 Whilst I initially thought that the $1750AUD card fee was high, after having lived with the card I have found that the travel and lifestyle benefits more than compensate.
-And, as I mentioned previously, with 120,000 bonus points for trying the card for a year you will still come out ahead even if you do not renew next year.
+And, as I mentioned previously, with 100,000 bonus points for trying the card for a year you will still come out ahead even if you do not renew next year.
 My only caveat is that to get the most out of the card you need to be proactive in signing up to the different benefits and making sure that you take advantage of them.

 If you have any questions about the card feel free to ask in the comments below or you are very welcome to contact me at email@example.com.